leosch1/youtube-path/README.md

 ## Deployment

-Create a user in the AWS account where the app should be deployed with the following policies:
+Create a user in the AWS account where the app should be deployed with the following policies.
+(Please adapt account ID, hosted zone ID, domain etc. in CloudFormation and policy templates accordingly.)

 For CloudFormation: